When to choose my proofreading service

 Do you have a piece of writing in English you need to publish, but you’re not sure whether it's truly ready?
 You have that nagging feeling that something might be wrong: a typo, an inconsistency, a formatting glitch.

-That’s not a problem; I can adjust my approach to suit the project's needs (I explain more about other services like proof-editing in a separate article).
-But it highlighted an important distinction worth explaining.
+That’s not a problem; I can adjust my approach to suit the specific project’s needs (I’ll explain more about other services like proof-editing in a separate article).

 What do you get when you book my proofreading service?